Contents

 🌱 notes 🌱

 I’ve been working in Python and learning Rust, ignoring Go for a few months.
 Getting set up in a new language (Rust) and circling back to one I’d used before (Python), I bumped into perhaps-avoidable issues getting dev envs set up for each.
-Restarting a new project with Go, I thought I’d take a few notes to serve as a reference for future-me.
+Restarting a new project with Go, I thought I’d take a few notes to serve as a compact checklist of setting up to work in Go.

 1. Install Go.
 Normally, the default GOPATH will be /usr/local/go/bin unless you’re installing via Homebrew on a MacBook Pro with Apple silicon.
 In that case, GOPATH should be opt/homebrew/opt/go/bin (or opt/homebrew/opt/go@<go-version-number>/bin), so update the environment PATH variable in the shell config file.
 Be sure to add the new path as a prefix so it’ll be the default.